MMetze/DMHelper/DMHelperDocumentation/DM Helper User's Guide.md

 ###### *Translate <b><u>T</u></b>ext*
 Opens a dialog to allow the DM to enter and partially translate a text based on a roll.
 The result can be published to the *Player's Window*.
 Based on the percentage success of th3 die roll, random words will be replaced by random characters with the same length and capitalization as the original word.
 Non-alphabetic characters such as numbers or punctuation remain untouched.

-Thanks to Alex (https://www.reddit.com/user/wurschtbrotwilli) for the original Python-based inspiration!

 ###### *<b><u>O</u></b>ptions...*
 Opens the options dialog.